DEALING WITH ECZEMA

 That's why we're the #1 Doctor Recommended OTC Topical Anti-Itch Brand.*

 Maximum Strength Itch Relief Lotion for Eczema contains the maximum-strength hydrocortisone available over the counter.
 It’s specially formulated to help relieve the itching and discomfort associated with minor skin irritations, rashes, and inflammation due to eczema.

 Maximum Strength Itch Relief Lotion for Psoriasis with maximum-strength hydrocortisone is specially formulated to relieve the itching and discomfort associated with minor skin irritations and rashes due to psoriasis.

 Maximum Strength Itch Relief Lotion for Diabetics' Skin contains maximum-strength hydrocortisone.
 It’s clinically tested and shown to be non-irritating on diabetics' skin when used as directed.

-Maximum Strength Ultra Moisturizing Anti-Itch Creme contains 10 moisturizers to make skin feel softer.
+Maximum Strength Ultra Moisturizing Anti-Itch Cream contains 10 moisturizers to make skin feel softer.
 It helps relieve itch associated with minor skin irritations and rashes due to insect bites, poison ivy, psoriasis, and more.

-Maximum Strength Itch Relief Creme With Aloe contains maximum-strength hydrocortisone and aloe to help soothe your skin.
+Maximum Strength Itch Relief Cream With Aloe contains maximum-strength hydrocortisone and aloe to help soothe your skin.
 It’s just right for relieving itch associated with minor skin irritations due to insect bites, poison ivy, and more.